videojs/http-streaming/README.md

 The captionServices options object has properties that map to the caption services.
 Each property is an object itself that includes several properties, like a label or language.

 For 608 captions, the service names are `CC1`, `CC2`, `CC3`, and `CC4`.
 For 708 captions, the service names are `SERVICEn` where `n` is a digit between `1` and `63`.

+For 708 caption services, you may additionally provide an `encoding` value that will be used by the transmuxer to decode the captions using an instance of [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder).
+This is to permit and is required for legacy multi-byte encodings.
+Please review the `TextDecoder` documentation for accepted encoding labels.

 ###### Format
 ```js
 {